ankaplan02/Noisy_Binary_CCRT/README.md

-# Noisy_Binary_CCRT
-Bayesian logistic regression for negatively misclassified binary outcomes with application in cluster randomized trials
+# Group-Level Bayesian Logistic Regression with Negative Misclassification of Binary Outcomes